opendp/opendp/docs/source/user/utilities/accuracy/index.rst

 .. note::

     This confidence interval is specifically for the input to the noise addition mechanism.
-    We cannot privately compensate for the bias introduced from clipping or other preprocessing.
+    The library currently does not compensate for the bias introduced from clipping or other preprocessing (`[KMRS+23] <https://arxiv.org/pdf/2301.13334.pdf>`_ shows that this is somewhat unavoidable).
     There is a notebook demonstrating this limitation:

     .. toctree::